Nicole Thorne Flaunts Cleavage & Hourglass Shape In Christmas Romper

 Nicole’s outfit was made of a cheerful, holiday print with red, white and black stripes filled with reindeer, Christmas trees and snowflakes.
 The number had long sleeves and the hemline of the shorts cut off at the middle of her thighs.
 The romper had a low-cut neckline that called attention to her chest.
 It also hugged her body in all the right places.

-Nicole wore her brunette tresses down parted off center and down in loose curls.
+Nicole wore her brunette tresses parted off-center and down in loose curls.
 Sections of her hair fell over one shoulder, calling attention to her bosom.

 She also sported a dark polish on her fingernails.

-The post consisted of three photos that captured Nicole inside sitting in a green velour chair.
+The post consisted of three photos that captured Nicole inside, sitting in a green velour chair.
 She held several gift bags in her hands while she posed for the camera.

-In the first frame, the model smiled while held her hands near her shoulders as she sat up straight.
+In the first frame, the model smiled and held her hands near her shoulders as she sat up straight.
 The pose put her ample cleavage and flat abs on display.
 The tops of her bare thighs were also visible at the bottom of the image.

 The second snapshot was similar to the first except Nicole had a slight arch in her back, making her voluptuous chest hard to ignore.
 The stance also put her hourglass figure on display.
 With her lips parted, she flashed an excited smile for the lens.